-III.
+II.
 Effective Date and Expiration Date of this ITP:

-The original ITP became effective when signed by CDFW.
-Unless renewed by CDFW, this Amended ITP and its authorization to take the Covered Species shall remain the same as the original ITP and shall expire on December 31, 2027.
+This ITP shall become effective when signed by all parties and received by CDFW as described in the Notices section of this ITP.
+Unless renewed by CDFW, this ITP and its authorization to take the Covered Species shall expire on December 31, 2027.